mmn80/muesli/README.md

 TODO
 ----
-* bug? lookups after updates in the same transaction
 * expose the inverted index
 * queries that only return keys (no data file IO)
 * testing it on mobile devices